Monday, 18 July 2005

 Ascent 496 m, descent 564 m

-From our comfortable camping spot beside the Aveyron, we rose early to avoid the heat and were walking by 6:30.
+Driven by fear of another day of heat like yesterday, we were walking by 6:30.
 We took the road beside the river in preference to the GR for the first part, as the GR looked steep and crooked on the map.

 At that early hour the road was as quiet as a mule path and the air was cool.
 Having passed a couple of hamlets, we arrived at Monteils, a pretty little place at the foot of a great forested bluff.
 Downstream of Monteils the river was enclosed in a twisting gorge.

 The boulangerie was shut on Mondays, but we were gratified to find a bar open, a dark, low-ceilinged room with wooden tables, so we had coffee and some bread saved from last night’s dinner, making a fine second breakfast.

 After that we took to the GR which had appeared in the village, and lost no time scrambling through pines to the top of the ridge.
 With the help of the red-and-white GR markers, we negotiated muddy forestry tracks and came out into open country on a tiny tar road which led us to Courbières.

 This was a half-ruined hamlet on the brink of the gorge and looking out across an ocean of trees, we could see a line of buildings far away on the skyline.
 What we did not realise was that this was Najac, our destination.
 We were convinced that Najac was a riverside village, not a ridge-top one.